Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4600.866666666667,4629.566666666667.md

 ### Transcript

-> tell me this is look good I don't know hmm maybe it's just a texture that needs to be fixed to make it better for the trees I don't know there's a lot of that going around to like does this look good I don't know if I'm staring at it for
+> does this look good tell me this is look good I don't know hmm maybe it's just a texture that needs to be fixed to make it better for the trees I don't know there's a lot of that going around to like does this look good I don't know if I'm staring at it for like five hours see let's see